masikol/oarsman/README.md

 2. The consensus sequence with low-coverage regions annotated (files `consensus/*annotated_consensus.gbk`).
 3. Various temporary files: reads cleaned by kromsatel, `.bam` mapping file, `.bcf` variant file etc.

+### Dependencies

+Oarsman is written in Python 3 and won't work on Python 2.

+Oarsman is a pipeline, so it has an awfully massive bunch of dependencies.

+1. kromsatel (version 2.0.a or later).
+Might be in PATH or specified with option `--kromsatel`.
+2. consensus-highlighter (version 2.1.a or later).
+Might be in PATH or specified with option `--highlighter`.
+3. samtools.
+Might be in PATH or specified with option `--samtools`.
+4. bcftools.
+Might be in PATH or specified with option `--bcftools`.
+5. BLAST+.
+Must be in PATH.
+6. bwa.
+Might be in PATH or specified with option `--bwa`.

 ## Usage